 - Neonatal tetanus, which is mostly fatal, usually happens due to bacteria entering via the umbilical stump.
 It is particularly common in rural areas where deliveries are at home without adequate sterile procedures or cord care.
 For example, contaminated material such as cow dung may be used to cover the cut surface of the umbilical cord following birth.

-15-25% of cases show no evidence of recent wounds.
+15-25% of cases show no obvious evidence of recent wounds.
 Clinically, four forms are recognised:

 - Localised tetanus is uncommon, may precede generalised tetanus but, generally, is a self-limiting illness with painful muscle spasms localised to the site of injury.

-- Cephalic tetanus is also uncommon, as it is usually secondary to otitis media or a head injury, exhibiting cranial (especially facial) nerve palsies, and progressing to the generalised form if untreated.
+- Cephalic tetanus is also uncommon, as it is usually secondary to otitis media or a head wound, exhibiting cranial (especially facial) nerve palsies and progressing to the generalised form if untreated.

-- Neonatal tetanus is a form of generalised tetanus in the newborn lacking passive immunity from a non-immune mother, infected usually via the umbilical stump through lack of antiseptic practice and application of 'local remedies' (see Risk factors, above).
-It presents with inability to suck, irritability, grimaces, and rigidity with spasms.
+- Neonatal tetanus is a form of generalised tetanus in a newborn lacking passive immunity from a non-immune mother, infected usually via the umbilical stump through lack of antiseptic practice (see Risk factors, above).
+It presents with inability to suck or breastfeed, irritability, grimaces, or rigidity with spasms.